giltal/RetroESP32-P4/retro_esp_32_p_4_readme.md

 - ❌ No Super FX support
 - ✔️ Most standard titles run well

----

 ## 🧩 Architecture (Developer Insight)

 This project is designed with performance and modularity in mind:

 - Separate emulator cores per system
-- Shared rendering pipeline (LCD optimized)
+- Shared rendering pipeline (LCD optimized), using the **2D accelator** of the P4 for scale and rotate
 - Input abstraction layer (USB + touch)
 - Optimized memory usage for large ROMs